Starting a small business insurance checklist

 Third party personal injury insurance

-If you have a car or multiple cars for your business, third party personal injury insurance, also known as Compulsory Third Party (CTP) insurance, is compulsory by law.
-Specific arrangements for CTP insurance vary according to your location.
-In most cases CTP is purchased directly from the insurer.
-QBE provides CTP for business in New South Wales and Queensland.
+If you have a car or multiple cars for your business, third party personal injury insurance, also known as Compulsory Third Party (CTP) insurance, is also compulsory by law.

 Brokers are often viewed as professional trusted advisors and can offer strategic risk management for business.
 They can also help business owners who operate in niche sectors with specialised insurance needs that might not be included in a package, for example, bed and breakfasts or 24-hour convenience stores.

 So how do you find a good one?
 If you don’t have a reliable personal recommendation, the National Insurance Brokers Association (NIBA)* can help you find an accredited broker.

 ^This is the QBE Business Pack Policy Wording (QM163).